vipulnaik/diet-exercise-health/profile-information/health-profile.md

 ### Blood pressure

-My most recent at-home resting blood pressure readings were 96/63 and 94/59.
-I've had home blood pressure readings with the systolic between 95 and 115 and the diastolinc between 55 and 75.
+My most recent at-home resting blood pressure readings were 104/67 and 101/62.
+I've had home blood pressure readings with the systolic between 95 and 115 and the diastolic between 55 and 75.

 For more on my history of blood pressure readings, see [blood_pressure_readings.sql](../sql/blood_pressure_readings.sql).